 Trial is a step where each party presents their case in front of a judge and, at the end of the trial, a decision is made in one party’s favour.

-Walker Law provides litigation assistance with various facets of civil litigation including contract disputes, defamation, employment law, franchise law, negligence, and real property disputes.
+Walker Law provides litigation assistance with various facets of civil litigation matters including contract disputes, defamation, employment law, franchise law, negligence, and real property disputes.
 Walker Law has been retained to represent clients at various stages of the dispute resolution process and various levels of courts and Tribunals.

-Tanya Walker – Civil Litigation Specialist
+Tanya Walker – Civil Litigator/Civil Litigation Lawyer and Specialist

 The Owner and Managing Partner of Walker Law, Tanya Walker, is an award-winning certified specialist in civil litigation by the Law Society of Ontario.
 To be certified, lawyers must meet established standards of experience and knowledge requirements including: practicing law in an area for a minimum of seven years, having a substantial involvement in a speciality area, and being in good standing with the Law Society of Ontario.
-As a certified civil litigation specialist, you can trust that Walker Law will meet your litigation needs.
+As a certified civil litigator, you can trust that Walker Law will meet your litigation needs.